 Digital Identification and Finance Initiative in Africa (DigiFI)

 DigiFI Africa aims to grow the evidence base around innovations in identification and payments by supporting governments in their efforts to monitor and evaluate relevant reforms.
-DigiFI Africa's first call for proposals is open, with proposals due on Friday, September 20, 2019.
-Funding decisions will be announced during the week of November 18.
+DigiFI Africa's first call for proposals is closed.
 See our RFP for more details, as well as our framing paper.